charles1964/jupiter/README.md

 # Ansible ELK and netdata Playbook for Ubuntu 18.04
 This playbook is for setting up version 5.x of the ELK Stack on a remote server.
  ## Instructions
-installer java 11 avant pour Ubuntu 18.04.2 LTS (Bionic Beaver) and + into the directory, and run:
+install java 11 before for Ubuntu 18.04.2 LTS (Bionic Beaver) into the directory, and run:
  'ansible-playbook -i hosts site.yml`
  ## to connect to netdata